 - Focus your marketing efforts on creating a positive first impression.
 Work with your marketing, sales, and customer support teams to make sure that they fully understand your efforts and can deliver on your marketing promises.
+At every customer touchpoint, ensure that your company’s brand identity is strong and consistently presented.
 The positive expectations generated from this first impression will prime your consumers to see your subsequent interactions in a positive light.

-- New businesses without a known brand reputation have to work harder to help their customers identify and recognize them.
+- If you’re starting a business and don’t yet have a known brand reputation, you have to work harder to help your customers identify and recognize your business.
 So, (much like a television pilot episode) provide enough background information to generate a good first impression.
-Be sure that your branding (including your company name and your company’s logo design) are clear, visually interesting, and memorable.
+Be sure that your branding (including your company name and your company’s logo design) is clear, visually interesting, and memorable.
 And be sure your branding is consistent.

 - Work hard to maintain your positive impression.
 Always deliver on your brand promises.
-It’s easy to lose your good reputation and negative expectations are very hard to overcome.
+It’s easy to lose your good reputation, and negative expectations are tough to overcome.

 Magical thinking sounds fun.

-Children subconsciously imbue their thoughts with the power to directly affect the world in a tangible way.
+Children subconsciously imbue their thoughts with the power to directly affect the world tangibly.

 Many adults continue to believe this is possible to do.
 Dr. Johnson points out that: